blox/blox/docs/deployment-ux.md

 Rollback to an earlier revision
 -------------------------------

-Let's say that revision 2 is actually broken, and we need to roll back to revision 1:
+Let's say that revision 2 introduced an Environment change that is actually broken, and we need to roll back to revision 1:

 ``` {.shell}
 $ aws ecs describe-environment-status --environment-name SomeEnvironment/Prod --table